pwaring/cv/cv.md

 *   **Computer Languages:** Proficient with PHP and SQL.
 Familiar with C, Python and Perl.
 *   **Web Development:** Proficient with HTML and XML.
 Familiar with CSS, JavaScript and jQuery.
 *   **Operating Systems:** Proficient with Linux, particularly Debian and Ubuntu.
-*   **Server Software:** Proficient with Apache, MySQL/MariaDB and Postfix.
-Familiar with Dovecot.
+*   **Server Software:** Proficient with Apache and MySQL/MariaDB.
+Familiar with nginx.
 *   **Version Control:** Proficient with Git.
 Familiar with Subversion.
 *   **Virtualisation:** Familiar with Vagrant and VirtualBox.
 *   **Configuration Management:** Proficient with Ansible.